havit/Havit.CastleWindsor.WebForms/README.md

 We have prepared a simple example appliction with one page, where is used Dependency Injection.
 See Havit.CastleWindsor.WebForms.Example appliction.

 ## Troubleshooting
-1. If you hit error saying page (or user control) cannot be created because of missing contructor with zero arguments, check if you switched you project to .NET FW 4.7.2.
+1. If you hit error, that page (or user control) cannot be created because of missing contructor with zero arguments, check if you had switched your project to .NET FW 4.7.2.

-## Licence
-MIT